 We found that most restaurants in Portree did not take reservations and even though we had a few spots picked out in advance we ended up deviating from our plan once we were there.
 We were pretty hungry our first evening in Skye after a long day of driving and hiking so were on the hunt for a place with a decent menu and a table available immediately, which turned out to be the Tongadale Hotel (Wentworth Street).
 We sat in a casual and homely back room that serves as the hotel’s breakfast room and ordered traditional pub fare of fish and chips and a steak and ale pie.
 The food was hearty and filling and paired nicely with a Skye Red beer and red wine.

-The second night we faced a similar situation after hiking around the Trotternish peninsula and ate at the Caroy House (Somerled Square) right on the main square.
+The second night we faced a similar situation after hiking around the Trotternish peninsula and ate at the Caroy House (Somerled Square – permanently closed as of 2021) right on the main square.
 A large table was set up for a wedding party so there was a short wait, so we headed to the bar and ordered a glass of Misty Isle Gin from the Isle of Skye Distilleries to pass the time.
 The restaurant’s contemporary décor largely influenced our decision to eat there and we went with standard offerings on the menu like the beef burger and fish and chips along with a Skye Gold beer.
 It was such a warm day that we stopped for ice cream after dinner at the Caledonian Cafe (Wentworth Street) before capping our night with a drink at the Merchant Bar (13 Bosville Terrace) attached to the Bosville Hotel.
 It was here that I had my first introduction to Edinburgh Gin (and thereafter went across the street to the Co-op grocery store to buy a bottle to bring home) while my husband had one more glass of local whisky (Talisker Port Ruighe) for the road.

 Where to Stay